 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 5.1.
-Valuation of borrowings and the associated interest (Similar Level of Risk)
+Valuation of borrowings and the associated interest

 Key audit matter description